-Ms. Fields is an active member of the Appellate Practice Section of the Florida Bar, Broward County Bench and Bar Committee, the Federal Bar Association, and Appellate Practice Section of the Broward County Bar Association.
+Ms. Fields is an active member and has held leadership positions with the Appellate Practice Section of the Florida Bar, Broward County Bench and Bar Committee, the Federal Bar Association, and Appellate Practice Section of the Broward County Bar Association.
 As a member of the pro bono committee of the Appellate Practice Section of the Florida Bar, she has successfully advocated on behalf of minor children in domestic disputes and works to provide appellate pro bono legal services to those in need.
 She has also been repeatedly recognized for her outstanding contribution and commitment to providing pro bono services to indigent litigants at the trial level.

 As a proud Flying L and longtime South Florida native, she graduated from Fort Lauderdale High School’s Pre-Law Magnet Program; from a young age, she knew she wanted to be an attorney.
 Ms. Fields earned her undergraduate degree, cum laude, from the University of Florida, majoring in Classical Studies with a minor in English.
 Following her undergraduate scholarship in Latin and Greek, Ms. Fields taught Latin at a local high school.
 She went on to earn her Juris Doctor from Florida International University College of Law where she was named a Dean’s List Scholar.
 While in law school, Ms. Fields also attended Loyola University Chicago School of Law’s Rome program as a visiting student twice, studying directly with Supreme Court Justices Ginsberg and Scalia, respectively.